chef-boneyard/chef-web-docs-2016/step_knife/step_knife_bootstrap_migrate_to_hosted.rst

 ..
 This is an included how-to.
+..
+This topic is NOT included in the knife-bootstrap topic

 To register nodes with |chef hosted|, run the following bootstrap command on every node: